fiiiu/tangamandapio/posts/multiple-inheritance-crowdsales.md

 others like `_preValidatePurchase` can be overriden to implement the requirements of your crowdsale, but that extra behavior should be concatenated with the one of the parent calling super, to preserve the validations from the base contract.
-And, some functions like `_postValidatePurchase` can be just be added as hooks in other parts of the crowdsale's lifecycle.
+And, some functions like `_postValidatePurchase` can be just added as hooks in other parts of the crowdsale's lifecycle.

 In addition to that, we also provide some contracts for common crowdsale